LucasPuente/Data/README.md

 ## File Descriptions

 ### County Seats.csv
 A file containing the county seats in all 3,143 counties in the US, along with their FIPS codes.
+This data was scrapped from Wikipedia on January 26, 2017.